openstack/ansible-hardening/doc/source/faq.rst

 Which systems are covered?
 --------------------------------------------------------

-The openstack-ansible-security role provides security hardening for physical servers running the following Linux distributions:
+The ansible-hardening role provides security hardening for physical servers running the following Linux distributions:

 * Ubuntu 14.04